Thursday, October 10

 Raising money to fund infrastructure and other public projects as a small- or mid-sized city can carry unique challenges, particularly for communities facing economic decline, a small tax base, and limited access to foundations and investors.
 This interactive workshop will present creative strategies from small-to-medium-sized cities across America who are raising money to invest in projects that further racial and social equity; mapping out a pathway to tap new or underutilized sources to fund those projects; and a new technical assistance program to help you develop public finance strategies with a racial or social equity lens in your community.

-Speakers: Lourdes German, Executive Director, The Public Finance Initiative; Karlos Allen, Director, PFM Financial Advisors LLC
+Speakers: Lourdes German, Executive Director, The Public Finance Initiative; Karlos Allen, Director, PFM Financial Advisors LLC; Vernon Lewis, Director and Deputy City Controller, City of Houston

 Protecting Public Infrastructure: SCADA and Utility Security in Local Government